Spiva challenges McDuffie’s eligibility in D.C. attorney general race

-In his statement, Spiva charged that McDuffie, who has served on the council since 2012, had spent “at most only two years practicing law as a member of the D.C. bar, none of which were in the last decade,” and thus does not meet the criteria for the office.
+In his filing, Spiva charged that McDuffie, who has served on the council since 2012, had spent “at most only two years practicing law as a member of the D.C. bar, none of which were in the last decade” and, thus, does not meet the criteria for the office.

-Spiva’s campaign said he would file his challenge with the D.C.
-Board of Elections on Tuesday morning.
+The D.C.
+Board of Elections confirmed that Spiva’s challenge was accepted Tuesday afternoon.

-Chuck Thies, a senior adviser to McDuffie’s campaign, said Tuesday he could not speak to the specifics of the challenge until it is filed, but added, “This doesn’t come as a surprise.”
+Chuck Thies, a senior adviser to McDuffie’s campaign, said Tuesday that the challenge “doesn’t come as a surprise.”
+In a later campaign statement, he asserted that McDuffie consulted with legal experts who confirmed he met the required criteria.
+The statement called Spiva’s challenge “an affront to all District residents.”

 The statute in question, approved by the D.C.
 Council years before voters elected Racine as the city’s first independent attorney general in 2014, includes other minimum requirements for the job.
 Among them: The attorney general must be a D.C. resident, a registered voter in the District and in good standing with the D.C. bar for at least five years before assuming the position.

-But legal ethics experts interviewed by The Washington Post say they are unsure that the challenge will hold up, in part because of the code’s vague wording.
+But legal ethics experts interviewed by The Washington Post said they were unsure that the challenge would hold up, in part because of the code’s vague wording.

 Kathleen Clark, an ethics attorney in D.C. who is also vice chair of the D.C.
 Bar’s Global Legal Practice Committee, said she thinks McDuffie qualifies for the job because he is an attorney who is employed by the District government — as a council member.

-“The council decided to allow more flexibility, a wider range of experience to count as meeting the experience requirement,” said Clark, who is a longtime legal ethics professor at the Washington University in St. Louis.
+“The council decided to allow more flexibility, a wider range of experience to count as meeting the experience requirement,” said Clark, who is a longtime legal ethics professor at Washington University in St. Louis.
 “It’s true that in the years he served as a council member he’s not acting as a lawyer on behalf of a client.
 But he is a lawyer, trained as a lawyer and has some experience as a lawyer.”

-Michael Frisch, who was appointed the ethics counsel at Georgetown Law in 2001, said he agreed with Clark’s interpretation of the statute, although he added: “Lawyers could get paid for arguing either side.”
+Michael Frisch, who was appointed the ethics counsel at Georgetown Law in 2001, said he agreed with Clark’s interpretation of the statute, although he added that “lawyers could get paid for arguing either side.”
 He also pointed to how the D.C. court system defines the practice of law in its own rules, which he said the city “intentionally defines very broadly.”

 “One could always go to court to test his qualifications,” Frisch said.
 “But the odds are against their prevailing.”

 The 10-day window for residents and candidates to challenge nominating petitions filed with the Board of Elections opened Saturday.
-The Elections Board will make a final determination on challenges by April 25, according to its website, though challengers can appeal any decisions in court.
+The board will make a final determination on challenges by April 25, according to its website, though challengers can appeal any decisions in court.

 McDuffie, who is running as “the people’s lawyer,” graduated from the University of Maryland School of Law and clerked for a judge in Prince George’s County before he became an assistant state’s attorney there, prosecuting misdemeanor and felony cases.